pyrustic/pyrustic/README.md

 <!-- Features -->
 ## Features
 A non-exhaustive list of features:
-- `Manager`: entry-point, command-line application to help you to manage your project.
+- `Manager`: entry-point, command-line application to help you to manage your project, build package, launch the `Test Runner`, launch the `SQL Editor` and `Hub`.
 - `Test Runner`: a graphical `Test Runner` to run test `packages`, `modules`, `classes` and `methods`.
 - `SQL Editor`: a graphical `SQL Editor` to edit your database, open `in-memory` database, load scripts.
-- `Hub`: package your app, publish it, track it and see the metrics like the number of `stargazers`, `subscribers` or `downloads`.
+- `Hub`: publish your app, track it and see the metrics like the number of `stargazers`, `subscribers` or `downloads`.
-- An optional `Framework` to inject in your project.
-The same `Framework` used by `Pyrustic Suite`.
+- An optional `Framework` to use in your project.
+The same `Framework` used by `Pyrustic`.
 - `pyrustic.threadium`: a `library` included in the `Framework` to make it easy to develop multithreading applications.
 - `pyrustic.litedao`: a `library` included in the `Framework` to simplify the connection to your database.
 - `pyrustic.gurl`: a `library` included in the `Framework` to fetch resources with an implementation of conditional request and a smart responses caching system. `Hub` uses this library to fetch resources as a good API citizen.